hirememorey/nba-lineup-optimizer/MATCHUP_MODEL_EVALUATION_SUMMARY.md

 # Matchup-Specific Model Evaluation Summary

-**Date**: October 30, 2025
+**Date**: October 31, 2025
-**Status**: Evaluation complete - Simplified model recommended for production
+**Status**: 🔍 **CRITICAL DISCOVERY** - Root cause identified: discrete outcomes vs continuous "expected net points"

 ## Executive Summary

-We attempted to train the matchup-specific model (612 parameters) on the full dataset (96,837 possessions, 32 matchups) to capture skill-context interactions.
-Despite sufficient data (158 obs/param), the model shows fundamental convergence issues that make it impractical for production use.
+**Root Cause Discovered**: The matchup-specific model convergence failures were not due to data volume or model complexity, but fundamental data structure incompatibility.
+We used discrete possession outcomes (0,1,2,3) while the original paper used continuous "expected net points" accounting for transition defense.
+This explains all convergence issues and provides the path forward.

 ## What We Attempted